top of page

 Could the new inflation method benefit investors?

-Analysis by realestate.com.au comparing the capital gains tax outcomes under the blanket 50% discount vs. the new inflation model shows that, for some residential property investors, the new tax treatment would have been more beneficial - meaning, it results in a lower taxable gain than an investor would have achieved under the 50% discount.
+Analysis by realestate.com.au compares the capital gains tax outcomes under the traditional 50% discount versus the new inflation model.
+For some residential property investors, the new tax treatment could be more beneficial, resulting in a lower taxable gain than what they would have achieved under the 50% discount.

 The new tax treatment favours investors during periods of lower capital growth.
-Over the past decade approximately 27% of properties that received a capital gain would have been better off under the new indexation model rather than the 50% discount.
+Over the past decade, approximately 27% of properties that received a capital gain would have fared better under the new indexation model compared to the 50% discount.

-This peaked at 39% in the last quarter of 2023, 12 months after the peak of headline inflation in Australia, the minimum threshold for claiming a capital gains discount.
+This trend peaked at 39% in the last quarter of 2023, which was 12 months after the peak of headline inflation in Australia.
+This inflation level is the minimum threshold for claiming a capital gains discount.
+Even in pre-pandemic times, when Australia experienced low inflation, around 26% of investor property capital gains would have resulted in a lower taxable gain under the indexation method.

 Comments